-I am pleased to present the 2020 Columbia University Department of Public Safety (DPS) Annual Security and Fire Safety Report.
+I am pleased to present the 2021 Columbia University Department of Public Safety (DPS) Annual Security and Fire Safety Report.
 This report is prepared by Public Safety in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act and is intended to disseminate important information to the University community, including specific crime data.
 The crime statistics contained in this report include those reported to local police, DPS, and designated campus officials.

 With this publication, it is our intent not only to communicate mandatory information, such as crime statistics and fire safety data, but also to inform current students and employees and assist prospective students and their families in the decision-making process of selecting a college or university by describing the many ways in which we strive to keep this community safe.
 This past year has brought unparalleled challenges to our society.
-The COVID-19 pandemic has created a new set of issues for universities to deal with.
+The COVID-19 pandemic created a new set of issues for universities to deal with.
 Throughout this crisis, we have worked diligently and relentlessly to adapt and to maintain the trust of the community that we serve.
+As we emerge from the pandemic, we will continue our efforts to ensure the safety of the community that we serve.

 We recognize that trust must be earned every day with each call and every interaction.
-In striving to earn that trust, we maintain a thorough hiring and background check process for all of our staff.
-We have an extensive training program for our uniformed Public Safety staff that trains them not only on the technical skills necessary to be a successful Columbia University Public Safety professional but also on the cultural skills required to serve our diverse population effectively.
+In striving to earn that trust, we maintain a thorough hiring and background check process for all our staff.
+We have enhanced an already extensive training program for our uniformed Public Safety staff that trains them not only on the technical skills necessary to be a successful Columbia University Public Safety professional but also on the cultural skills required to serve our diverse population effectively.
 All staff members participate in training and workshops on topics such as implicit bias, diversity and inclusion, and skills to assist people in crisis through the use of clear communication and de-escalation techniques.

 Our efforts to keep the community safe include high-visibility patrols, responding to and investigating on and off campus incidents, providing guard services at a myriad of University events, and increasing student and employee vigilance through crime prevention seminars, workshops, and other activities.
 The Department of Public Safety is committed to working with the community to achieve our shared goal: a safe, welcoming campus environment.
-In a Facilities and Operations Client Survey covering the 2017-2018 Academic Year, 3,358 responses were received from the undergraduate students, graduate and professional students, faculty, and staff.
-Ninety-five percent of the respondents agreed they felt safe on campus.
-Ninety-two percent agreed that campus security and safety policies were accessible and understandable.

-We have achieved this honor by engaging everyone in the business of public safety.
-We value our partnership with the community, and as we work to make the Columbia community safe, we realize our success ultimately depends upon the constructive relationships we have built with our neighbors.
+We strive to partner with all our constituents by engaging everyone in the business of public safety.
+We value our collaboration with the community, and as we work to make the Columbia community safe, we realize our success ultimately depends upon the constructive relationships we have built with our neighbors.
 We welcome and value your input and ask for your support.
 In all our efforts, we are guided by our values of "Pride, Professionalism, and Service."

 At Columbia University, the safety and well-being of our students, faculty, and staff are our top priorities.
-Columbia's campuses and the surrounding areas continue to be safe, despite the many unforeseen challenges of the past year.
+Columbia's campuses continue to be safe, despite the many unforeseen challenges of the past year.
 We take great pride in this fact and in all our public service efforts.
 Rest assured that we will continue our efforts during these challenging times to help ensure a safe and open community for all.